Internal Medicine Residency Curriculum

 Educational Didactics

 Formal lectures occur during our dedicated Academic Half Day on Thursday afternoons.
-These sessions will prepare residents for in-service and board exams as well as patient care by providing a comprehensive curriculum by organ system to allow dedicated focus on each of the core areas of internal medicine.
-Additionally, there are sessions focused on our research curriculum that fosters scholarly inquiry.
+These sessions will prepare residents for in-service and board exams as well as patient care by providing a comprehensive curriculum with dedicated focus on each of the core areas of internal medicine.
+Additionally, there are sessions focused on our research curriculum to foster scholarly inquiry.
 Our hospital partners also provide sessions on patient safety and quality measures.

 Medical Grand Rounds

-Every Tuesday morning, Boca Raton Regional Hospital streams Grand Rounds via Zoom.
-These one-hour conferences highlight both attending physicians from our hospital system as well as visiting speakers from across the country.
+On most Tuesday mornings, Boca Raton Regional Hospital provides a Grand Rounds lecture via Zoom.
+These one-hour conferences highlight attending physicians from our hospital systems and visiting speakers from across the country.

 Medical Emergencies Intern Lecture Series